invisible-garden/cm24-projects/omnichat/README.md

   - [ ] ZK Circuits
   - [ ] Machine Learning (ML)

-- High-level outline of the main technical components, tech you used and approaches used in the project.
+We used Node.js for the backend, and the Discord, Push and Telegram APIs for the integrations.

 ## Sponsors (if applicable)